 Dosage: You can take boswellia as a capsule or tablet.
-The Arthritis Foundation recommends 300-400 mg three times per day.
+The Arthritis Foundation recommends 300 to 400 mg three times per day.
 Talk to your doctor before trying this supplement.

 What does it do?
 Green-lipped mussel is native to New Zealand.
 It can be used as a nutritional supplement.
 It contains omega-3 fatty acids, which may help reduce inflammation associated with arthritis.

-Dosage: The Arthritis Foundation recommends taking 300-350 mg three times per day.
-Green lipped mussel may be healing to the stomach.
-So, it can be an alternative for those who can’t take NSAIDS because of ulcer-causing effects.
+Dosage: The Arthritis Foundation recommends taking 300 to 350 mg three times per day.
+Green-lipped mussel may be healing to the stomach.
+So, it can be an alternative for those who can’t take nonsteroidal anti-inflammatory drugs (NSAIDs) because of ulcer-causing effects.
 People with seafood allergies should also avoid this supplement.

 What does it do?
 The bark of the South American evergreen tree has been traditionally used to treat arthritis, fever, and different cancers.
 Anecdotal reports have identified anti-inflammatory, antifungal, antiviral, and antibacterial properties.